 * Mandatory gear WILL be checked by an official on race morning.

-— The course starts at the Crow Pass Trailhead near Girdwood and follows extremely technical singletrack trail — plus a lengthy and frigid crossing of the Eagle River halfway — before ending 22.6 miles later at the Eagle River Nature Center.
+— The course starts at the Crow Pass Trailhead near Girdwood and follows extremely technical singletrack trail — plus a lengthy and frigid crossing of the Eagle River halfway.
+It is 22.6 miles long and ends at the Eagle River Nature Center.

 — The Crow Pass Crossing is a dangerous event with many hazards.
 Familiarity with the trail is vital and training on the course before race day is highly recommended.